fawda123/swmp_workshop_2016/ts_topics/seasmk.md

 Marcus W. Beck, beck.marcus@epa.gov
 October 6, 2016

 The following is an example of a simple trend analysis for SWMP nutrient data.
-It uses the `SWMPr` package for data pre-processing, `Kendall` package for seasonal Mann Kendall tests, and `tidyverse` for additional data processing.
+It uses the `SWMPr` package for data pre-processing, `Kendall` package for seasonal Mann Kendall tests, `tidyverse` for additional data processing, and `lubridate` for date processing.

 First, load the packages and example data.
 Uncomment the lines to install missing packages as needed.